Green Schools Initiative

 School-based Green Teams play a vital role in the KPS Green Schools Initiative.
 Fortunately, almost every KPS school has a Green Team, which are led by talented Green Team Champions (volunteer co-coordinators) who help facilitate the team and coordinate activities.
 The activities can vary from school to school, but they often involve students and contribute to reducing energy use, water use, and/or waste production.
 As a result of these activities, Green Teams help their respective schools limit their environmental impact and demonstrate good environmental stewardship.

-A contact list for the KPS Green Team Champion will be updated by September 2016.
-For additional information on KPS Green Teams, please email firstname.lastname@example.org.
+A contact list for the KPS Green Team Champion was updated in fall of 2016.
+For additional information on KPS Green Teams, please email email@example.com.

 87% of recently surveyed KPS employees indicated that it is important to them that the district is committed to environmental stewardship and conserving energy and resources.
 KPS employees indicated that it is important to them that the district is committed to environmental stewardship and conserving energy and resources.